ProGraphics/prostyle.io/_includes/name-value/prop-format-number.md

-Good choice if only a single number value needs to be set, such as font _size_ or opacity _percent_.
-Properties with a prominent numeric value map this format to that value.
+This format is a good choice to set only a single number value, such as font _size_ or opacity _percent_.
+Properties with a prominent numeric value map this format to that value and set any other values to defaults.